 That means you can't withdraw from that specific site until you've done a certain number of surveys.
 As there won't be tons of surveys available to you at any one time, it could take a few weeks to actually get the money you're looking for.

 Sell An Online Game Account Or Credits

 If you enjoy playing or have a particular talent for one of these popular games, you might be able to make some money off of it.
 Selling in-game items can be simple and easy, but you'll need to make sure it's a game there's lots of demand for.

-Right now, Bitcoin exchanges like Binance aren't accepting new customers and some current exchange members are selling their accounts for a premium.
+You can sometimes sell other types of accounts too, as long as the account has some value.
+For example, right now, Bitcoin exchanges like Binance aren't accepting new customers and some current exchange members are selling their accounts for a premium.

 Be a Website Tester

 Some of the time this will be written feedback.
 In other cases, you may need to install software on your computer and possibly use a webcam and mic to record your feedback.